devonfw-tutorials/tutorial-compiler/documentation/Definition of DONE.md

 # **General**
 * I kept the name of my tutorial short.
 For a small explanation of my tutorial, I used sub-topics.
+* I used a higher header level for Prerequisites and Learning goals.
 * I described what I wanted to train in a few words and clearly state the objective of my tutorial.
 This should give the reader an idea of what to expect from my tutorial and help them to determine if they really want to learn this topic.
 * I addressed the user directly.
 * I was clear and concise in my writing.